lilymbest/RAM-IT/README.md

+## Remote Access Mobile IT
-pseudo code
+### Pseudo code
+---
-// create a landing page with two logins that redirect
+* Create a landing page with two sides, one that redirects after login to the tech side and another to request a ticket